hdtodd/omnisensor_433/README.md

 To get started, you will need:
 *  a system running `rtl_433` (RTL-SDR dongle and `rtl_433` software installed and operational); clone http://github.com/merbanan/rtl_433/ ;
-*  a Raspberry Pi Pico 2 microcontroller (not tested, but should work on Pico 1 as well; may interfere with WiFi on Pico 2w);
+*  a Raspberry Pi Pico 2 microcontroller (not tested, but should work on Pico 1 as well; may interfere with WiFi on Pico w models);
 *  a computer system running the Arduino IDE with Pico 2 support installed (https://github.com/earlephilhower/arduino-pico);
 *  a 433MHz transmitter (or other ISM-band frequency legal in your locale): available from Amazon, for example, for ~$2US.